stratumn/agent/packages/tmpop-explorer/README.md

 Copyright 2017 Stratumn SAS.
 All rights reserved.

-Unless otherwise noted, the Stratumn Agent Javascript Library source files are distributed under the Apache License 2.0 found in the LICENSE file.
+Unless otherwise noted, the TMPop Explorer source files are distributed under the Apache License 2.0 found in the LICENSE file.